- You can still get a VA loan after bankruptcy, sometimes in as little as 12 months.

 How Bankruptcy Affects Your VA Loan Eligibility

-There are two major types of personal bankruptcy — Chapter 7 and Chapter 13 — and both can significantly affect your credit.
-Consumers may see their credit scores drop anywhere from 130 to 240 points following a bankruptcy, depending on the type, the borrower's financial profile and other factors, according to research from credit scoring firm FICO.
+There are two major types of personal bankruptcy, Chapter 7 and Chapter 13, and both can significantly affect your credit.
+Consumers may see their credit scores drop anywhere from 130 to 240 points following a bankruptcy, according to research from credit scoring firm FICO®.

-The credit score drop alone can make qualifying for a VA loan incredibly difficult, but lenders also require borrowers to be a “satisfactory credit risk,” which is accomplished through a minimum waiting period.
+The credit score drop alone can make qualifying for a VA loan difficult, but lenders also require borrowers to meet a minimum waiting period.

 While bankruptcy can undoubtedly impact your creditworthiness and loan accessibility, the good news for VA borrowers is that the credit score hurdle is typically lower than what you'll face for conventional or even FHA loan financing.